nmalkin/janus/server/README.md

     "audience": "https://janus.im",
     /* Aliases will be issued as alias@domain. */
     "domain": "janus.im",
+    /* The name and location of the SQLite database file. */ "database": "var/janus.db",
     /* Outgoing SMTP server information.
 See above. */ "send": { ... }
     /* The host where the certifier process is running. */